 |Carl Larsen||University of Mary Washington||GIS / Reforestation (undergrad)|

 |David Chambers||University of Mary Washington||GIS / Reforestation (undergrad)|

 Rowland Griffin, co-founder of Indigo Expeditions conducts research on amphibians and reptiles of the cloud forest at CCFC agroecology center.

-Why does CCFC take the time to host international researchers?
-Good question.
-The logic behind this is that research guides CCFC’s work.
+Research guides CCFC’s work.
 Take for example the research of one of our first researchers, Ian Pope.
 Ian was an undergrad student when he first visited CCFC’s campus and returned to do his Masters thesis research here with CCFC.
 Ian mapped cloud forest loss and we still use his maps today.
 Gem Gifford’s research in agroecology guides our work too.
 Gem investigated agroecology and bird conservation.
 And so on.
 Each researcher has helped CCFC and CCFC has helped each researcher.
 Today CCFC’s work is better focused and more informed than it would have been without this important research.
-Yes, it takes time to host and help our researchers but it is time well invested.
+The time it takes to help researchers is well invested.